daniily000/clean-city/README.md

 Quickly, conveniently, everyone uses, there is no garbage, beauty and grandeur.
 In addition, all sorts of statuses and achievements for those who report a lot, sharing status, etc.

 ## Step-by-step
-1. took out the phone
-2. the camera turned on
+1. open the application and take a photo of an unauthorized dump
+2. click send
-3. poked on the button
+3. wait for the verification results
-4. everything took a picture and was sent.

 ## Features
 With the app, you can: